-The JTPM1 header is used to connect a Trusted Platform Module (TPM).
-A TPM is a security device that supports encryption and authentication in hard drives.
-It enables the motherboard to deny access if the TPM associated with the hard drive is not installed in the system.
+The JTPM1 header is used to connect a Trusted Platform Module (TPM)/Port 80, which is available from a third-party vendor.
+A TPM/Port 80 connector is a security device that supports encryption and authentication in hard drives.
+It allows the motherboard to deny access if the TPM associated with the hard drive is not installed in the system.
+See the table below for pin definitions.